sparkofreason/hash-meta/README.md

 ```

 `defreader` is just a short-cut for defining a data-reader macro.
-`defhashtag` does a little more work, with the idea that you may want
+`defreader-n` does a little more work, with the idea that you may want
 access both to the executable form and a more readable pre-macroexpansion
 version (discussed further below).

-Both `defhashtag` and `defreader` will register your tagged literal
+Both `defreader-n` and `defreader` will register your tagged literal
 readers in Clojure, without requiring that you define a `data_readers.clj`
 file, which makes for easy hacking in the REPL.
 To use with ClojureScript,
 you will need `data_readers.cljc`.